Talkingtina13/JSclassCANTU/012-start-building/README.md

 # Week 7

-## Yes I'm using dev tools and they help me grasp what im doing
+## Yes I'm using dev tools

+## I dont completley understand but I will wath some more videos